 To test the trademarks, we took French Canada locale (FR-CA).
 After we added «®» to the app name, it became «Calendar®».

 The indexing for the keywords placed next to the registered mark remained unchanged in neither case.

 The ranking for the keywords placed next to the punctuation marks («image» and «document») remained the same.

 After we added «®», the app ranking hasn’t changed either (the ranking for the keyword «calendar» remained the same).

-Therefore, Apple treats trademark symbols, punctuation marks, and ampersand as spaces, and the keywords placed next to them are indexed as usual.
+Therefore, Apple treats trademark symbols, punctuation marks, and ampersands as spaces.
+The keywords placed next to them are indexed just the same as usual.

 Tips, life hacks, more interesting information — subscribe to our facebook and read new experiments first!